There's Something About Mary: Plot

-Meanwhile, Ted finds out that Pat was lying about Mary and drives to Florida to see her.
-During the drive, he picks up a hitchhiker who leaves a dead body in his car.
-Ted is mistakenly arrested for the murder and bailed out by Dom after the hitchhiker confesses to being the killer.
-Ted finds Mary and they begin dating, prompting Pat and Norm to team up to drive Ted away.

-When Mary reads an anonymous letter revealing that Ted hired Pat to find her, she becomes upset and dumps him.
+Mary dumps Ted after she receives an anonymous letter revealing that Ted hired Pat to find her.
 Ted then angrily confronts Pat and Norm, who deny sending the letter, and Ted leaves in frustration.
 Dom, who is revealed to be Mary's ex-boyfriend "Woogie", later shows up in her apartment and admits to writing the letter.
 She previously had a restraining order against Dom after he became obsessed with her, which started again when Ted found her despite being married with kids.

 Norm and Pat, listening outside, intervene and save Mary from Dom.
 Ted then arrives along with Brett Favre, an ex-boyfriend Mary dumped after Norm lied about him insulting Warren.
-Ted declares Favre should be with her, as he was the only one not to use deception to win over Mary.
-After reuniting Favre with her and leaving the other men defeated, Ted leaves in tears but she chases him down outside and says "I'd be happiest with you" before they kiss.
+Ted declares Brett should be with her since he is the only one not to use deception to win her over.
+After reuniting Brett with Mary and leaving the other men defeated, a heartbroken Ted leaves in tears and insists that he wants Mary to be happy.
+When she says "I'd be happiest with you", they kiss.
+Magda's boyfriend uses a sniper rifle to attempt to shoot Ted for kissing Mary (as he is also infatuated with her) but hits one of the nearby band members instead who had been narrating their love story.